Renee Griffin

-Renee Griffin (born May 30, 1968) is an American actress.
+Renee Griffin is an American actress.

-Early life and education

-She was born in Long Beach, California and attended John F. Kennedy High School in La Palma, California.
-She studied drama at Fullerton College, where she appeared on stage in productions of Crimes of the Heart, The Philadelphia Story, and The Star-Spangled Girl.

 Career

-Griffin was a regular cast member on the ABC soap Port Charles, playing the part of Danielle Ashley from 1997-1998.
+Griffin was a regular cast member on the ABC soap Port Charles, playing the part of Danielle Ashley from 1997 to 1998.
 In 2001, she appeared on the TV series Black Scorpion as the villain Aerobicide.

 Griffin is best known for her role as Lanie in the cult favorite stoner film, The Stoned Age (1994), and as Angel who was decapitated in the 1991 action movie Showdown in Little Tokyo.

 Renee has guest-starred on High Tide, Dangerous Women, Eye on L.A., and on CSI: Crime Scene Investigation.

-Personal life

-Griffin is married to actor James Marshall.